My Paternal Grandparents:

 My grandmother remained in Fellsmere after my granddad died and continued to keep a garden and her chickens.
 After 1962 my parents were only a few hours away in Homestead Florida and regularly visited.
-By the time of my grandmother's death in 1968, the remaining garden and chickens were gone but the memories remain.
+My grandmother outlived both her daughter-in-law and son who died in 1966 and 1967 respectively.
+By the time of her death in 1968, the remaining garden and chickens were gone but the memories remain.

 For information on others in this family, please see the Descendant Chart of John Wood Sr. and the individual narratives.